clarkenewsh/final-year-project-vle-webapp/content/availableprojects/available-project-1-test.md

 ---
-title: My first blog post
+title: Available project 1
-description: Learning how to use @nuxt/content to create a blog
+description: Testing availableproject 1
-img: first-blog-post.jpg
+img: availableproject-1.jpg
-alt: my first blog post
+alt: Available project 1
 ---

 ## This is a heading
-Welcome to my first blog post
+Welcome to my first Available project 1

 This is some more info